-These policies do not extend to external sites linked from our sites or other non-PETA website content.
+These policies do not extend to external sites that our site is linked to or online content otherwise uncontrolled by us.
 Please check with these companies and sites for their policies regarding data privacy, including the use of “cookies”.

 Why does PETA ask for my information?